-On paper, Miller weaved together a string of down-home sayings, blended it with borderline nonsense and called it a song.
-In practice, he calculatedly brought surreal lyrics to mainstream country music right as the genre’s serious themes made it acceptable for cosmopolitan audiences.
+On paper, Miller weaved together a string of down-home sayings, blended it with borderline nonsense, and called it a song.
+In practice, he calculatedly brought surreal lyrics to mainstream country music right as the genre's serious and heartache themes made it acceptable for cosmopolitan audiences.

 Of all of Miller's greatest songs, this one needed his vocal skills the most.
 Not even Jerry Reed, the star behind "Dang Me" in some alternate reality, could've nailed those nonsense syllables just right to make this near meaningless song an all-time classic.

 6. "Where Have All the Average People Gone"

 This sentimental ode to everyday people reveals a softer side to one of classic country music's court jesters.
 Instead of making listeners laugh, Miller chose a song that questions why we're all a little guilty of stereotyping strangers based on geography or their career choices.